Jenglish = Japan made English

 Added to this, it is uncommon for English speakers to say that an ID shows your age.
 In most cases, it does not because there is the same good old picture taken some three-five years ago.

 Relying on machine translation with no knowledge of what to expect

 Some restaurants noticed this misconception and tried to speak the language that foreigners speak.
 And this happened:

 English: “Please stop calling with a cellular phone”.

 For the record, I checked this phrase in the Google translator and it is the exact translation that Google provides.

 What went wrong?
 First of all, the Japanese phrase is very misleading.
 Instead of the long Tennai de ha odenwa o goenryou kudasai （店内ではお電話をご遠慮ください – Please refrain from calling in the store）they used the abridged version which literally reads are “Please refrain from the phone”.

 While the Japanese version appeals to the manners in public, the English version prohibits calling the restaurant.
 Google translate is not as sensitive to bullshit as a real person, so here we are.

 Simplifying the message by using sharp and precise words

-Living in Japan for some time, you start notice that the Japanese language text is a lot longer than the English translation.
+Living in Japan for some time, you start to notice that the Japanese language text is a lot longer than the English translation.
 Why?
 As far as I learned, it is difficult to express the same contents in the English language.
-The contents is simplified and this happens:
+The contents are simplified and this happens: